pocomane/brewed-in-the-apocalypse/bita.md

 An example of these moves are already given in the core mechanics sections.

-__Sway a NPC__ - When you try to convince someone leveraging something, and you have to roll, you tell what you want them to do, you give them a reason, then:
+__Sway a NPC__ - When you, a protagonist, try to convince someone leveraging something, and you have to roll, you tell what you want them to do, you give them a reason, then:

 - On Success, they’ll go along with you, unless or until some fact or action betrays the reason you gave them.